corsairmarks/machine_shipset_destroyed_ringworld_entities/mod/README.md

 * 1.2.0 Mark as compatible with Stellaris version 3.2 "Herbert" - no script changes
 * 1.3.0 Mark as compatible with Stellaris version 3.3 "Libra" - no script changes
 * 1.4.0 Mark as compatible with Stellaris version 3.4 "Cepheus" - no script changes
+* 1.4.0 Mark as compatible with Stellaris version 3.4 "Cepheus" - no script changes
+* 1.5.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax") - minor, backwards compatible tweaks

 ## Source Code